dseclub/MDSE/DataEngineering/InfraAsCode/cdk/README.md

 - Use a template file to create and delete a collection of resources together as a single unit (a stack).

 Use the AWS CDK to define your cloud resources in a familiar programming language.
-The AWS CDK supports TypeScript, JavaScript, Python, Java, and C#/.Net GO (developer preview).
+The AWS CDK supports TypeScript, JavaScript, Python, Java, C#/.Net and GO (in developer preview).

 ![AWS CDK Diagram](assets/AWSCDKarchitecture.PNG)